thanhnguyen123-dev/Recycling-Android-App/items/report.md

         * Test for empty tree
         * Test for adding item with same key
         * Test for adding empty item
+    * Note that one of the testcase might fail in Windows machine.
+This is due to the implementation of the LocalDateTime class.
+We expect that when we call the LocalDateTime.now() twice in a class, it will return a different time.
+However, in Windows, it turns out that it does not.
+We tested it on Mac machine previously and did not realize that.
+    `    @Test
+    public void testDeleteNonExistentTime() {
+        LocalDateTime time = LocalDateTime.now();
+        addItem(time);

+        userTree.deleteItem(LocalDateTime.now());

+        List<RecycledItem> recycledItems = userTree.getAllRecycledItems();

+        assertEquals(4, recycledItems.size());
+    }`

 6. Integration testing between AVLTreeItem and Search
     * Code: [AVLTreeItemSearchIntegrationTest.java](RecycleMe/app/src/test/java/com/example/recycleme/AVLTreeItemSearchIntegrationTest.java)